 This could still be work if our recoil model features significant movement accuracy penalties.

-Setting up ads is really as simple as blending two anim states.
+Setting up ADS is really as simple as blending two anim states.
 When our rifle is on the hip we have a base pose with additive transform and rotation offsets.

 When we go into ADS we have a separate state that overwrites our transform values to center our weapon on screen.
 This allows us to be more selective about what rotations and offsets we then reintroduce in our offset calculations.